Clear, grounded, no fluff:

 - Add flour and salt, then whisk until combined.

-- Finish gathering with your bowl scraper.
+- Finish gathering with your bowl scraper.2.
+First Rise (2–4 hours)

-- Cover and let the dough rise until slightly puffy, not necessarily doubled.
+- Cover and let the dough rise until slightly puffy, not necessarily doubled.3.
+Chill (Optional but ideal)

-Refrigerate 1–12 hours for easier shaping.
+Refrigerate 1–12 hours for easier shaping.4.
+Shape the Rolls

 - Divide into small pieces (50–70g each).

-- Use your bowl scraper to round them into tight balls.
+- Use your bowl scraper to round them into tight balls.5.
+Second Rise (1–2 hours)

 - Place the rolls on parchment or your bread sling.